raitisd/api-swagger/README.md

-# api-swagger
+# itembase API swagger documentation
-The itembase API swagger documentation.
+The itembase API documentation based on swagger-ui.
+Basically, this is the "dist" folder from https://github.com/jensoleg/swagger-ui.